gkats/ruby-style-guide/README.md

 * Use RDoc and its conventions for API documentation.
 Don't put an empty line between the comment block and the `def`.
 * Limit lines to 80 characters.
+Ok, we are not in the 70's any more, so this can be a bit relaxed.
+  Generally, lines around 90 characters can be viewed easily in modern editors.
+Try to enforce a hard limit to 100 characters.
 * Avoid trailing whitespace.
 * Don't use block comments.
 They cannot be preceded by whitespace and are not as easy to spot as regular comments.